 You need to be aware of any heritage protection rules that may apply to particular buildings or neighbourhoods.
 Read more.

-New rules are being developed around the definition of earthquake-prone buildings and the requirements for them to be seismically strengthened.
+New rules have been developed around the definition of earthquake-prone buildings and the requirements for them to be seismically strengthened.
 Read more.

 While workplace health and safety laws apply to all building jobs, in some renovation work – removing or replacing asbestos, for example – there are specific risks and requirements that you must be aware of.
 Read more.